 Purpose.
 Unified Sports is a Special Olympics' response to the inclusion movement.
 The program includes both students with disabilities and students without disabilities working together in athletic competitions.
-The purpose of this study was to investigate the participation effects in Unified vs. Segregated sports on the Athlete self- concept for persons with mental retardation (MR).
-The Piers- Harris Self- concept Scale for children was used.
+The purpose of this study was to investigate the participation effects in Unified vs. Segregated soccer on the adaptive behavioral for children with mental retardation.

 Methods.
-40 persons with mental retardation (aged 12-16years) were selected from Egyptian special Olympic and three public schools for special persons, the sample was distributed to three groups.
+30 persons with mental retardation (aged 11-18years) were selected from Kuwait special Olympic and two schools contains special persons, the sample was distributed to three groups.
 The first group (n=10) participated in a unified sport.
-The second group (n=15) participated in segregated sport.
-While the third group (n=15) non-participated in any sports activities .The special Olympic principles were applied by all groups.
-A two- way ANOVA was used to analyses the data.
+The second group (n=10) participated in segregated sport.
+While the third group (n=10) non-participated in any sports activities .The special Olympic principles were applied by all groups.
+A two- way ANOVA was used to analyses the data.The Vineland adaptive behavior scale for children with mental retardation was used

 Results.
-The results revealed that significant Differences in Athlete self- concept between three groups.
-The first group higher than the other two groups in Athlete self- concept.
-And the second group higher than the third group in Athlete self- concept.
+The results revealed that significant Differences in adaptive behavior and physical tests between the three groups.
+The first group higher than the other two groups in adaptive behavior and physical tests.
+In addition, the second group higher than the third group in adaptive behavior and physical tests.

 Conclusions.
-Findings indicated that inclusive in special Olympic was not detrimental to the self-concept of the present sample of Egyptian children with a low intellectual disability adding support to the growing international literature that highlights inclusive schooling as a viable option for this population.
+Findings indicated that inclusive in special Olympic was not detrimental to the adaptive behavior and physical tests of the present sample of Kuwaiti children with a low mental retardation adding support to the growing international literature that highlights inclusive schooling as a viable option for this population.

-Key words: Self-concept, segregated sport, Unified Sports, Special Olympics
+Key words: adaptive behavioral, segregated sport, Unified Sports, Special Olympics